nguyenchithien/CS211-Discrete-Structures-II/Projects/Chapter 5 Project.md

 For this project, you will use any programming language that you're comfortable with to implement simple programs that will compute Permutations, Sets, Ordered Lists, and Unordered Lists.

-Each of these shouhld be implemented in a function that takes *n* and *r* as input variables, and gives the result as the return value.
+Each of these should be implemented in a function that takes *n* and *r* as input variables, and gives the result as the return value.

+We will work on this assignment during class.

 ## Formulas